Crypto News đź’°

 • Example Strategy: Hold $200 in MetaMask for DeFi and NFTs, and store $5,000 worth of Bitcoin in a Ledger Nano X.

-Action: Transfer funds between wallets as needed, ensuring the cold crypto wallet’s recovery phrase is securely backed up.
+Action: Transfer funds between wallets as needed, ensuring the cold crypto crypto wallet’s price rebound phrase is securely backed up.

 Best Practices for Wallet Security

-Regardless of crypto wallet type, follow these practices to protect your assets:
+Regardless of crypto crypto wallet type, follow these practices to protect your assets:

 1. Secure Your Seed Phrase: Write it down on paper or engrave it on metal and store it in multiple secure locations (e.g., a safe, bank vault).
 Never store it digitally.